AspTryGlu/MycoGene_Afum_CYP51/README.md

 # MycoGene: A workflow for extracting specific gene sequences from WGS Illumina paired-end short reads

 # Description
+MycoGene is an innovative workflow for Multi-Locus Sequence Typing (MLST) analysis of fungal organisms, designed to streamline your research.
+By replacing traditional PCR and Sanger sequencing with WGS and simple bioinformatics, MycoGene significantly reduces time and effort in the lab.
+This workflow performs quality controls, generates de novo assemblies, and extracts target gene sequences.
+The FASTA output files are compatible with various downstream analytical tools for build phylogenetic trees and visualize alignments.
+Among its most useful applications are taxonomic profiling, species identification, and finding mutations linked to antifungal resistance.
+MycoGene shines particularly in non-model fungi where complete genome annotation is lacking, making it a straight solution for identifying mutation in specific genes when annotate whole-genome variants is unpractical.

 ## Inputs:
 1. `samples-paths.txt`, Plain text file that contains the samples name and paths for raw reads, separated by `:`.
 One sample per row, no header.